plabayo/rama/docs/book/src/intro/context.md

 This is a clear distinction from a `Tower` service which only takes a `Request`.
 If that `Request` is an `http Request` it does allow one to add extra optional data using the `Extensions` type/data also available in an `http Request`.
-Hower it provides no means of typesafe `State`, executors, spawning etc. On top of that it would make it more awkward to also freely pass all this data between services, especially those operating across different layers of the network.
+However it provides no means of typesafe `State`, executors, spawning etc. On top of that it would make it more awkward to also freely pass all this data between services, especially those operating across different layers of the network.